liliulab/gust.mouse/README.md

  m=plot.this.one('Foxn2', './examples/', 'mmBRCA')
 ````

-The input file needs to be in the VCF format.
+The input file needs to be in the VCF format containing variant calls against GRCm38 (mm10).
 Required fields include Tumor_Sample_Barcode, Chromosome, Start_Position, dbSNP_RS, Reference_Allele, Tumor_Seq_Allele2, FILTER, One_Consequence, Hugo_Symbol, Gene, Feature, ENSP, HGVSc, HGVSp_Short, Amino_acids, Codons, ENSP, RefSeq, and Entrez_Gene_Id.
 We recommend using SnpEff to annotate somatic variants, which will generate a VCF file containing the required fields.
 Additional usages can be found via using "?gust.mouse" after installing the package.

 ## Reference